 For some subjects and circumstances, the best option is to contact your Subject Coordinator or faculty about an extension.
 Before applying for special consideration, see the FAQ on applying for an extension.

 You should also check your subject in the LMS, as you may need to apply directly to your faculty or Subject Coordinator for some assessments.

 Possible study adjustments

-If your special consideration application is successful, you may be offered a study adjustment.
+If your application for special consideration is successful, you may be offered a study adjustment.

 Study adjustments can include: